oplS15projects/FP1/README.md

 ### Output

 I will specify what parameters were used in the following output pictures.
-In my case I ran this script on ps1.
+In my case I ran this script on ps1's test.t file.

 ##### GUI Runner
 * `(define file-lines (file->lines "test.t"))`